-Unfortunately this time around many of our customers, their business's and many industries are finding themselves in a less than funny position but similarly not quite sure how they had arrived in their current position.
+Unfortunately, this time around many of our customers, their businesses and many industries are finding themselves in a less than funny position but similarly not quite sure how they had arrived in their current position.

 So how did this all unfold and why are we now looking at redefining our trading partners and supply chains, with more focus given to locally produced goods and services?

 As we all settled into 2020 and the Chinese New Year celebrations went into full swing, those companies producing out of China went into their annual production slumber period.
 Not at all uncommon and really business as usual.
 Unbeknown to us all, there was a virus lurking and it would later be determined it had been circulating much earlier than originally thought.
 That said, how bad could it really be, right?

 It was only after China went into full lockdown at the end of CNY and for an extended period of time that the impact for global companies producing in China started to fall behind in production and as a result in sales.
 Fast forward 30 days and the world is in lockdown, trying to fight off the spread of #COVID19.
 Just like Klemens von Metternich an Austrian diplomat said of France in the early 18th Century, “When France sneezes Europe catches a cold” so to did we see that when China sneezes, we all go into lockdown.